Donna Davies dip C. MBACP, PMCOSCA Counsellor & Supervisor

 Although counselling may not be for everyone, in my experience feedback from clients who have engaged in this type of therapy has proven very positive and often life changing.
 We quite often address our physical needs when they become obvious, for example attending the doctor if we have physical symptoms, going for a massage when we physically ache, visiting the reflexologist, aroma therapist or even a nail bar, all of which make us feel better about ourselves.
 However, when our emotional needs are in need of attention, they are quite often ignored.

-I work from 42 Moss Street, Elgin, IV30 1LT - close to the train station and has disabled access.
+I work from 7 Wards Road, Elgin, - close to the train station and has disabled access.

 I also offer Supervision to Counsellors.

 I hold a Diploma in Person Centred Counselling, however through further training and experience I now work in a more integrative way.
 I value different aspects of the various theories that currently exist and usually intuitively know what will suit your individual needs.

 I have an accredited COSCA certificate for working with bereavement and loss, and a further COSCA certificate for working with children.

 I have attended numerous training and workshops covering ASIST (Applied Suicide Intervention Skills Training), Mindfulness, Psychosynthesis, Working with survivors of childhood sexual abuse, understanding violence against women, Psychodrama, working with bereavement through cot death, suicide and murder.

 Open Secret, an organisation who specialise in working with people who have experienced physical/emotional/sexual/domestic abuse.
 This is based in HMP Grampian.